 The Duplex Ultrasound Scan

 This is an essential part of the consultation.
 Sound waves are used to build up a picture of the deep veins, the superficial veins under the skin and the varicose veins that may be present.
 In addition, the direction of blood flow in the veins can be detected with the ultrasound to diagnose sites and pathways of reflux.

-After a telemedicine consultation, patients can then attend the clinic, and undergo treatment in one visit.
-For those with enlarged hand veins, a duplex ultrasound scan is not required.
+After a telemedicine consultation, some patients can then attend the clinic, and undergo treatment in one visit.
 For those with leg spider veins, the need for a duplex scan will have been discussed and a decision can be made prior to attending the clinic.
 For every other leg vein problem, a scan will be required.

 The advantages of an initial telephone appointment prior to an in-person meeting is that it saves time and the cost of travelling.
 If after a telephone consultation, a patient does not wish to take the matter further, a report will be provided.
 If after a telephone consultation the patient wishes to proceed with treatment, the appointment can be expedited.

 Telemedicine via email and the telephone is an option that many may wish to consider, while others will prefer to be seen by the specialist in-person and “face to face” before making any important decisions.
 The choice is yours.